I Want to Work in ......Nursing and Medical Therapies

-The new package of support will provide new students with a small non-means tested grant, a means tested bursary and a reduced rate non-means-tested loan.
-The loan will be provided by Student Finance England.
-As with the current scheme, different rates of means tested bursary and loan will apply according to where a student lives and studies, whether in London, outside of London, or with their parents.
+The NHS bursary scheme provides new students with a non-means tested grant, a means tested bursary and a reduced rate non-means-tested loan.
+The loan is be provided by Student Finance England.
+Different rates of means tested bursary and loan apply according to where a student lives and studies, whether in London, outside of London, or with their parents.

-This means that a healthcare student on an eligible course of 45 weeks in duration and studying outside London could receive a non-means tested grant of £1,000, a means tested bursary of up to £4,395 and a non-means tested loan of up to £3,263 (2015 figures).
+This means that a healthcare student on an eligible course of 45 weeks in duration and studying outside London could receive a non-means tested grant of £1,000, a means tested bursary of up to a further £4,500 and a non-means tested student loan of up to £3,263 (2015 figures).
 Additional claims may be made for excess travel expenses and accommodation costs associated with attendance at clinical placements.

 The NHS bursary scheme pays a bursary, for eligible students on approved courses leading to registration in: undergraduate Audiology, Dental hygiene, Dental therapy, Diagnostic radiography, Dietetics, Midwifery, Nursing (all four branches), Occupational therapy, Operating department practice, Orthoptics, Orthotics/prosthetics, Physiotherapy, Podiatry, Speech and language therapy and Therapeutic Radiography.